 In this regard, the Advocate General has issued his position and considered:

-– though he does not consider the Court should rule on the validity of the Privacy Shield decision, he has provided his point of view and cast some doubts as to its validity.
+– Although he does not consider the Court should rule on the validity of the Privacy Shield decision, he has cast some doubts as to its validity.

 Mr Maximillian Schrems, an Austrian Facebook user had challenged the Safe Harbor decision allowing the transfer of his personal data by Facebook to the United States of America (USA) following Edward Snowden revelations.

 By a judgment of 6 October 2015, the CJEU considered that the Safe Harbor, (former Privacy Shield), was not a valid transfer mechanism because it did not offer sufficient protection against the mass surveillance carried by the US public authorities (in particular the National Security Agency), of the data transferred in that country as revealed by Edward Snowden.